EoinFar/EoinFar/README.md

 <h1 align="center">Hi 👋, I'm Eoin</h1>
 <h3 align="center">Berlin via Dublin and London, background in business development and client management.
-Pursuing developer opportunities in person or remote.</h3>
+Pursuing new opportunities in Berlin or remote.</h3>

 - 👨‍💻 All of my projects are available at [https://troopl.com/eoin](https://troopl.com/eoin)